Interim Associate Dean for Undergraduate Programs

-Dr. Deer is the assistant dean of graduate programs.
-Before assuming the assistant dean position, Dr. Deer was the director of the full-time MBA program.
-She has served many roles at Mays, including as the assistant department head and instructor in the Department of Accounting at Mays for almost 10 years.
+Dr. Shannon Deer, CPA is the interim associate dean for undergraduate programs at Texas A&M’s Mays Business School and a clinical assistant professor.
+Dr. Deer has served in many roles across Mays Business School, most recently as the assistant dean of graduate programs and the director of the Full-Time MBA program.
+Prior to that, Dr. Deer was the assistant department head and instructor in the Department of Accounting at Mays for almost 10 years.
 Dr. Deer returned to Texas A&M to teach after working in public accounting.
 During her time in public accounting, Dr. Deer served large SEC filers as well as large private exploration and production companies.
-Dr. Deer has maintained a connection with practice through outside consulting and teaching executive development.
+She has maintained a connection with practice through outside consulting and teaching executive development.

 Dr. Deer is the recipient of numerous teaching awards, including the Association of Former Students Distinguished Teaching Award, the Ernst & Young Teaching Excellence Award, and the Baggett Teaching Award.
 Dr. Deer was honored to serve as a Fish Camp namesake in the summer of 2013 (a freshman orientation camp).